 Birtle and Rochdale Riding for Special Needs is based at Birtle Riding School in Bury and provides disabled children and adults with the opportunity to ride a horse, which benefits them in numerous ways.

-“What struck me the most at first was the obvious pleasure that the children get from interacting with and being on the back of a horse.
+“What struck me the most at first was the obvious pleasure that the children get from interacting with, and being on the back of, a horse.
 Some of our children can’t speak very well, or at all, and yet they convey by their smiles and expressions how much they enjoy their time with us.
 I was particularly touched by a young autistic girl.
-Her parents told me that she was very distant and unaffectionate as these children sometimes are but she slowly struck up a close friendship with Copper, the pony she always rode.
+Her parents told me that she was very distant and unaffectionate, but she slowly struck up a close friendship with Copper, the pony she always rode.

-“One day after about 8 weeks with us when she got off Copper at the end of the session she turned round and put her arms around the pony’s neck and gave her a kiss!
+“One day – after about eight weeks with us – when she got off Copper at the end of the session she turned round and put her arms around the pony’s neck and gave her a kiss!
 Her parents were absolutely elated.
-They had never he seen her do that before and it brought a lump to my throat as well.
+They had never seen her do that before and it brought a lump to my throat as well.

-“About 5 years ago I was asked to be Chair of the Committee, which I had no hesitation in doing.
+“About five years ago I was asked to be Chair of the group’s committee, which I had no hesitation in doing.
 It is so rewarding to see the interaction between the riders and the animals.
-Horses by nature are quite nervous edgy characters but somehow they seem to know when the person riding them is vulnerable and I can honestly say I have never seen a pony put a foot wrong or react in any way when a rider is noisy or nervous or is struggling with balance as sometimes happens – it really is quite remarkable.
+Horses by their nature are quite nervous, edgy characters, but somehow they seem to know when the person riding them is vulnerable and I can honestly say I have never seen a pony put a foot wrong or react in any way when a rider is noisy or nervous or is struggling with their balance as sometimes happens – it really is quite remarkable.

 “We also have a team of very dedicated and knowledgeable volunteers who support us all year round and it is a privilege to be involved with them all.
 We are the only group of this type in the area so we are determined to keep going as we couldn’t bear to let down our riders.
 I personally get so much out of the time I spend with this group and I feel that I am helping a very worthwhile and unique cause.”